Skip to content

 Interested participants can claim for the credit through filling out Form IT-255 (Claim for Solar Energy System Equipment), including specific instructions for the credit.

-The exemption applies to systems that are (a) existing or constructed prior to July 1, 1988 (mandatory), or (b) constructed subsequent to January 1, 1991, and prior to January 1, 2025 (local option).
-The law intends to encourage the installation of solar, wind and farm-waste energy equipment systems and to ensure property owners that their real property taxes will not increase as a result of the installation of these systems.
-The amount of the exemption is equal to the increase in assessed value attributable to the solar, wind or farm-waste energy system.
-The definition of solar includes passive solar heating systems such as mass wall and direct gain systems.
-In the case of solar pool heating, solar energy collection, control, and distribution equipment is eligible; however, the pool itself does not qualify as a storage medium or otherwise.
+The exemption applies to solar, wind, or farm waste energy systems that (a) exist or constructed prior to July 1, 1988 (mandatory), or (b) constructed after January 1, 1991, and prior to January 1, 2025 (local option).
+Micro-hydroelectric energy, fuel cell electric generating, micro-combined heat and power generating equipment, or electric energy storage equipment and systems must be constructed after January 1, 2018 and before January 1, 2025.
+The amount of the exemption is equal to the increase in assessed value attributable to the energy system.
 The exemption applies only to general municipal and school district taxes; it cannot be applied to special assessments or special ad valorem levies.

 Note: The Inflation Reduction Act of 2022 (H.R.
 5376) made several significant changes to this tax credit, including expanding the eligible technologies, extending the expiration date, modifying the scheduled step-down in its value, providing for new bonus credits, and establishing new criteria to qualify for the full credit.
 It also phases out this tax credit under section 48 of the Internal Revenue Code and replaces it with a new technology-neutral tax credit under section 48E of the Internal Revenue Code.
 The summary below describes the current section 48 tax credit as modified by the Inflation Reduction Act, and below that, the new 48E tax credit.